gordonlui/hierarcical-three-population-mortality-modelling/README.md

 # A Hierarchical Three-Population Mortality Model: An Extension of Two-Population Frameworks for Assessing Longevity Basis Risk

 This repository implements a hierarchical three-population mortality modelling framework using Human Mortality Database (HMD) data.
-The framework is used to estimate mortality dynamics, generate forecasts, and evaluate index-based longevity hedging strategies.
+The framework is designed for reproducible analysis of mortality dynamics, forecasting, and index-based longevity hedging.
+The five R Markdown files provide a modular workflow that allows users to flexibly modify populations, model specifications, and hedging assumptions to suit their own applications.

 ---